CCBDA-UPC/Research-projects-2021/0X_Docker/README.md

 ## Create your own image
-To create our own image we will download a sample node project.
+To create our own image we will use a sample node project.
 You don't even need node installed for this tutorial, this is the power of Docker.

-We will clone [this repo](https://github.com/Guillembonet/node-example-app) which contains a sample hello world node app with a Dockerfile.
+We will navigate to [this project](./code/node-example-app) which contains a sample hello world node app with a Dockerfile.

 ### Understanding the Dockerfile
 The dockerfile has the following directives: